\

 If your situation is straightforward, online services can prepare necessary documents for a fraction of traditional costs.
 Evaluate reputable online divorce platforms, ensuring they cater to your state’s laws.
 Just because online services tout being money savers, remember that making mistakes can add up quickly and can be difficult to correct.

 But remember this, all platforms are not created equal.
 Having the ability to have a family law attorney look over all your information before filing, or a mediator step in if you and your spouse fall short on agreeing to all points can be a very worthwhile investment.
-So far, only Divorce.com has this option in all 50 states built into it's services.
+As of the date of this post's publication, only Divorce.com has this option in all 50 states built into it's services.
 Research extensively before you commit.

 Check out the post Considering An Online Divorce? to learn about the pros and cons of getting divorced online.